 Dr Brauer joins China Central Television's (CCTV) flagship current affairs programme World Insight in a panel discussion about the National Security Agency (NSA) PRISM system and data scraping from nine of the largest telecommunications providers in the world.
 Under discussion are the secrutiy, privacy, and espionage issues related to the highly publiced leaks about PRISM.

 Wearable technology research led by Chris Brauer in the Institute of Management Studies (IMS) generated coverage in over 350 publications and media outlets worlwide from the USA Today to the Voice of Russia.
-The research project was contract research in collaboration with cloud-computing provider Rackspace.

 - Logging our Lives with Wearable Technology - BBC Newsnight 3 June, 2013